-One of the hardest transitions is moving form your full-time corporate job, to full-time photographer.
-You’ve been Half-timing it for a while and getting supplementary income, but the corporate job is killing you and you want out—to make a living doing what you love.
+One of the hardest transitions is moving from your full-time corporate job, to full-time photographer.
+You’ve been half-timing it for a while and getting supplementary income, but the corporate job is killing you and you want out—to make a living doing what you love.
 How do you do it and still make the same income you did while in corporate life?

 Well, here’s a reality check:

 First off, it’s probably not going to happen.
 You’re going to need to get real about the fact that your income may go down.
 As a matter of fact, it probably will.
 There’s a gaping hole in your income when you switch.
 Right now, you don’t have the time to take more clients because you have a full time job.
 But you don’t have enough money from the few clients you do have to leap out of the corporate job.
 Hmmm….
 Dilemma!